My Health Record participation obligations

 - The policy includes a requirement that, before a user is authorised to access the system, they receive training covering:

-- Legal obligations of the healthcare provider organisation and people who access the system on behalf of the organisation
+- legal obligations of the healthcare provider organisation and individuals using the My Health Record system

 4. Process for identifying the individual who accesses a person's record (on each occasion)

-Each time your organisation interacts with My Health Record, this activity is logged.
-Your conformant software and the NPP (if used) automatically communicate this information the System Operator.
-This includes the user identifier (user ID) of the person that undertakes the activity.
-Your organisation will need to be able to confirm which person the user ID belongs to.
+- Each time an organisation interacts with My Health Record, this activity is logged.
+Conformant software and the NPP (if used) automatically communicate this information to the System Operator.
+This includes the user identifier (user ID) of the person accessing My Health Record.
+An organisation must be able to confirm which person the user ID belongs to and ensure this information is communicated to the System Operator, if requested.
+This process should be detailed in the security and access policy.

-- check the user ID of the person who accessed My Health Record at a particular time (by checking the transaction log, or referring to details included in the request from the Agency)
+- check the user ID of the person who accessed My Health Record at a particular time (by checking the transaction log, or referring to details included in the request from the System Operator)

 - confirm who the relevant user ID is assigned to